 Key fobs work by sending a low-frequency signal to your car’s computer.
 This signal tells the car to start the engine, unlock the doors and so on.
 By using a relay box, criminals can pick up the signal emitted by your car, then send it to a second relay box beside your vehicle.
 This will trigger the internal computer, and thieves can get away in a matter of seconds.

-There are a few ways to avoid such a theft, like keeping your key fob far away from your car, inside a metal container like a coffee tin, or even wrapping your key in aluminium foil.
+There are a few ways to avoid such a theft, like keeping your key fob far away from your car, inside a metal container like a coffee tin, or even wrapping your key in aluminum foil.
 Such steps prevent the frequency from being transmitted, and therefore impossible to pick up.

 4. Use port blockers

-As mentioned above, your car’s computer receives a low-frequency signal from a key-fob in order to operate the vehicle remotely.
+As mentioned above, your car’s computer receives a low-frequency signal from a key fob in order to operate the vehicle remotely.
 This computer can be accessed by a port (think of it as a USB port for your vehicle).
 Criminals can plug into this port to reprogram the key fob, so should they sell the vehicle, they can make it only operate with a new fob they provide.
 Criminals can also perform some of the vehicle’s operations by using this port.
 Port blockers are “plugs” you insert into the port that can only be unlocked through a coded key that you possess.
 They are a great idea if you own a luxury vehicle or one of the top 10 stolen vehicles in your region.

 5. Use a steering wheel lock